 In October, the agency received a petition asking for an investigation regarding an alleged steering system defect in 2013 Honda Accord vehicles.
 NHTSA then opened the defect petition review and sent Honda two information requests on steering anomalies in Honda Accords.

-The agency said it performed an extensive analysis on the information obtained from Honda, as well as information in its own databases.
+The agency said it performed an extensive analysis on the information obtained from Honda and information in its own databases.
 The next step will be an engineering analysis, which will assess the scope, frequency, and potential safety-related consequences of the alleged defect after which NHTSA will determine whether or not a safety recall is warranted.

 Auto Product Liability Issues

-We hope NHTSA conducts a thorough investigation into this worrisome issue of steering loss in Honda Accord vehicles.
-Loss of steering could potentially result in loss of vehicle control and thereby, a crash, which could, in turn, cause serious injuries or even fatalities.
+We hope NHTSA thoroughly investigates this worrisome issue of steering loss in Honda Accord vehicles.
+Loss of steering could potentially result in loss of vehicle control and, thereby, a crash, which could, in turn, cause serious injuries or even fatalities.
 The fact that this could occur at any time when the vehicle is in motion and without input from the driver is cause for deep concern.

-If you or a loved one has been injured as a result of these or other defective autos, you may be able to seek compensation for your losses by filing an auto product liability lawsuit against the automaker and other potential parties.
+If you or a loved one has been injured due to defective autos, you may be able to seek compensation for your losses by filing an auto product liability lawsuit against the automaker and other potential parties.
 An experienced auto defect lawyer will be able to provide you with more information about pursuing your legal rights.